'Kindergarten' as weary euro ministers divide over Greece

 The joke is on them.
 "Something's at stake that we don't talk about any more," runs the satirist's punchline.
 "Europe."

-(Additional reporting by Francesco Guarascio and Julien Ponthus in Brussels and Georgina Prodhan in Vienna; Writing by Alastair Macdonald; Editing by Giles Elgood and Paul Taylor)
+(Additional reporting by Francesco Guarascio in Brussels and Georgina Prodhan in Vienna; Writing by Alastair Macdonald; Editing by Giles Elgood)